Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Introduction

 \section{Introduction}

-The formation of structures in turbulent flows is ubiquitously observed in nature for example in atmospheric flows, oceans, or in the interstellar medium.
-One of the possible drivers for this structure formation process is the existence of an inverse cascade in two-dimensional hydrodynamic turbulence, transferring kinetic energy from small to large length scales.
-This well-known phenomenon was already predicted in the seminal papers of Kraichnan, Leith, and Batchelor (KLB) \cite{Kraichnan1967a,Leith1968,Batchelor1969} and observed in numerous simulations \cite{Lilly1971,FrischSulem1984,MaltrudVallis1993,BoffettaMusacchio2010} and experiments \cite{Rutgers1998,ParetTabeling1998,ChenEckeEyinkRiveraWanXiao2006}.
+The formation of structures in turbulent flows is ubiquitously observed in nature for example in atmospheric flows or oceans.
+In two-dimensional hydrodynamic turbulence, the structure formation process is associated with the inverse cascade of kinetic energy, tranferring this quantity from smaller to ever larger spatial scales.
+This well-known phenomenon has already been predicted in the seminal papers of \citet{Kraichnan1967a}, \citet{Leith1968} and \citet{Batchelor1969} (KLB) and observed in numerous simulations \citep[e.g.][]{Lilly1971,FrischSulem1984,MaltrudVallis1993,BoffettaMusacchio2010} and experiments \citep[e.g.][]{Rutgers1998,ParetTabeling1998,ChenEckeEyinkRiveraWanXiao2006}.
+We have chosen this physical system for the present work since it allows to study naturally emergent coherence typically appearing in the form of structurally rather simple vortices or combinations of those.
+These vortical structures are embedded in a statistically isotropic and turbulent two-dimensional flow which is conveniently accessible to direct numerical simulation (DNS) and measurement.

-Despite the omnipresence of vortical structures observed in nature, it is still nebulous what exactly constitutes such a vortex and in general, a unique mathematically rigorous definition of a \textit{coherent structure} is missing until this date.
-The most intuitive and agreed-upon definition of a coherent structure is its persistence for some finite-time horizon, which leaves however a wide room for assumptions.
-A mathematically unique definition is not only beneficial for fluid mechanics research but also related disciplines such as astrophysics.
-There, the problem of the non-universality regarding vortex identification was already pointed out by Canivete Cuissa et al. \cite{CaniveteCuissaSteiner2020} and Yadav et al. \cite{YadavCameronSolanki2021}, who conducted analyses of the solar atmosphere.
-As a recent advancement, Burgess et al. \cite{BurgessScott2017,BurgessScott2018} proposed a vortex scaling theory introducing dimensional arguments to impose physically motivated constraints onto coherent vortices for the first time, which was not considered in the classical KLB theory before.
+An intuitive and commonly accepted defining characteristic of coherence is persistence for a finite time, which leaves room for more detailed specification.
+A mathematically unique definition would not only be beneficial for fluid mechanics research but also for related disciplines such as astrophysics.
+There, the problem of the non-universality regarding vortex identification has been pointed out by \citet{CaniveteCuissaSteiner2020} and \citet{YadavCameronSolanki2021} with respect to studies of the solar atmosphere.